GibraltarSoftware/Gibraltar.Agent.Web.JavaScript/README.md

 Building the Agent
 ------------------

-This project is designed for use with Visual Studio 2012 with NuGet package restore enabled.
-When you build it the first time it will retrieve dependencies from NuGet.
+The agents have been built using node, npm and grunt.

+You will need to have installed Node (version > 0.10), which will also mean you will have npm, and then install grunt using npm with the command `npm install -g grunt-cli`.

+First clone the repo to your local machine then open a command prompt at the respective agent folder e.g. C:\Github\Gibraltar.Agent.Web.JavaScript\Native, issue the command `npm install` this will then install all the necessary modules to be able to build the agent.

+Once npm install has finished if you run `grunt test` it will execute the jasmine specs so you can be sure that the code is working as expected.

 Contributing
 ------------

 Feel free to branch this project and contribute a pull request to the development branch.
-If your changes are incorporated into the master version they'll be published out to NuGet for everyone to use!
+If your changes are incorporated into the master version they'll be published out for everyone to use!